Our History

 After the First World War, deliberations about the establishment of a central bank in Türkiye gained pace in line with the global trend of nations to formulate their monetary policies independently by establishing their respective central banks with the authority to issue money, and the motive to reinforce the political independence gained in the War of Independence with economic independence.
 This issue was first addressed at the Izmir Economic Congress in 1923 with a special emphasis on founding a “national state bank”.
 In 1927, the draft bill on the establishment of a central bank, submitted by the Minister of Finance Abdülhalik Renda, was accepted.
 Türkiye exchanged views with central banks of other countries during the establishment stage of the Turkish Central Bank.

-In 1928, Dr. G. Vissering, a member of the De Nederlandsche Bank (Central Bank of Netherlands) Board of Governors, was invited to Türkiye.
+In 1928, Dr. G. Vissering, President of the Dutch Central Bank (De Nederlandsche Bank), was invited to Türkiye.
 In his report, he underlined the necessity for an independent central bank not affiliated to the Government.
 In 1929, the Italian expert Count Volpi also suggested that the establishment of a central bank was necessary to ensure stability of the Turkish currency.
 Following these developments, the Government took the initiative to draft the necessary legal framework for the establishment of a central bank, and a draft law was prepared with the contributions of Prof. Leon Morf from the University of Lausanne.

 The law was enacted by the Grand National Assembly of Türkiye on 11 June 1930 and published on the Official Gazette of 30 June 1930 as the Law on the Central Bank of the Republic of Türkiye No. 1715.